tbyoung4/Tableau_Projects/README.md

 Projects

 Project 1: 3/8/25 - What types of charts can be created in Tableau using the built in dataset (Superstore)?
-- PDFs of dashboards can be viewed in attached documents: Dashboard 1, Dashboard 2, Dashboard 3
+- PDFs of dashboards can be viewed in attached documents: Dashboards 1,2,3,4